hqc-destroy/auto-complete/README.md

 #### How does Fig work?

-Fig uses the Accessibility API on Mac to insert text on your behalf and read the current keybuffer.
+Fig uses the Accessibility API on Mac to position the window, insert text on your behalf, and read what you've typed in your terminal.

 #### Does Fig work on Windows or Linux?